VidyaSource/website/src/_content/blog/lessons-learned-react-component-library.md

 In the end, it's a little complicated and a fair bit of ceremony, but the result is pretty simple--a form component that accepts a `ref` from the caller so form libraries can work with it as needed.

+Regardless of the way we design a particular component, we go out of our way to endow it with as little functionality as possible.
+Component APIs offer props that enable library consumers on the development teams to supply behavior.
+For an obvious example, developers supply `onClick` behavior to the `Button` component.
+We have more complex components that need to maintain their own state, but we try to minimize that where possible.
+This provides a clean separation of concerns, which makes testing our components much easier.

 ### Directory Structure

 When it comes to how you should lay out your source code, it comes down to your team's preference, but as I tweeted recently: